dmbarbour/wikilon/docs/AwelonLang.md

 ## Static Typing

 Awelon can be evaluated without static typing.
-But if we can detect some errors early by static analysis, that's a good thing.
+There is no type driven dispatch or overloading.
+But if we can detect errors early by static analysis, that is a good thing.
 Further, static types are also useful for verifiable documentation, interactive editing (recommending relevant words based on type context), and performance of JIT compiled code.
-Strong static types makes a nice default.
+Strong static type analysis makes a nice default.

 We can represent our primitive types as: